 The good news is that you can also check out the offer available on Klook here!

-One of the most popular staycation experience in Hong Kong is provided by the luxurious Peninsula Hotel in TST.
+One of the most popular staycation experiences in Hong Kong is provided by the luxurious Peninsula Hotel in TST.

 “The Eight Loves of Peninsula” is a journey for the mind and body.
 On top of accommodation in one of the exquisite rooms in the hotel, you get breakfast for two, HK$500 hotel credit for use at hotel restaurants, bar, and The Spa, another HK$500 hotel credit to use at a future visit, and a one-way limousine transfer!